microsoft/dstoolkit-coding-agreement/coding_agreement.md

 ### Unit tests [MUST]

 Unit testing is a core tool in software engineering.
-They help us test our code, encourage good design practices, and reduce chances to have bugs hitting production.
+They help us verify the correctness of our code, encourage good design practices, and reduce chances to have bugs hitting production.
 Unit tests can improve development efficiency.

 Unit tests should be: